canidorichard/DNSMsg/README.md

 # DNSMsgClient
 Usage: python3 DNSMsgClient.py -d [domain] -m [message]

-The message is Base64 encoded by default which has been found to work well in most cases, however Base32 encoding can be used as an alternative by specifing "-e base32" on the command line.

-By default the client's MAC address is used as a sender identification but this can be replaced with an arbitrary ID by adding the command line option "-s [sender]".

 The client will send multiple DNS queries as required to accomodate the size of the message.